rdiff-backup/rdiff-backup/README.md

 #### On Windows

-Just download and unpack the file `rdiff-backup-VERSION.winBITS.zip` from the [releases section](https://github.com/rdiff-backup/rdiff-backup/releases) and drop the binary `rdiff-backup.exe` somewhere in your PATH and it should work, as it comes with all dependencies included.
+Just download and unpack the file `rdiff-backup-VERSION.winBITS.zip` available as _asset_ attached to one of the releases available in the [releases section](https://github.com/rdiff-backup/rdiff-backup/releases) and drop the binary `rdiff-backup.exe` somewhere in your PATH and it should work, as it comes with all dependencies included.